The Hoyas win three match racing titles in four years

-The Hoyas will participate in all three spring national championships to be held in San Diego, Calif., May 24-June 3
+The Hoyas will participate in two of the three spring national championships to be held in San Diego, Calif., May 24-June 3

 Since Callahan began his career during the 1998-99 season, Georgetown sailing has received 87 All-America honors and the program has won 12 national championships.